Chiral soliton lattice at next-to-leading order: Chiral soliton lattice phase at leading order

 \subsection{Power counting}

 In order to include the contributions of quantum and thermal fluctuations to the free energy in a controlled way, a power-counting scheme is needed.
-We will use a modification of the standard $\chi$PT power counting~\cite{Scherer2012a}, wherein an unconventional counting order of the baryon chemical potential is chosen,
+We modify the standard $\chi$PT power counting~\cite{Scherer2012a} in the same way as in ref.~\cite{Brauner:2021sci}, i.e., we assign an unconventional counting order to the baryon chemical potential,

 The advantage of this scheme is that it brings the term proportional to $A_\mu^B$ in the WZW Lagrangian~\eqref{LagWZW} to the LO, $\mathcal{O}(p^2)$ part of the effective Lagrangian.
 This makes the tree-level analysis of CSL in ref.~\cite{Brauner2017a} consistent.